Obesity is not just a cosmetic problem but also a serious health hazard.

 A: A plant-based diet is based on vegetables, whole grains, legumes and fruit, with little or no animal products (including dairy).
 It may refer to: Vegan diet: a plant-based diet with no food from animal sources

 Healthy eating may be best achieved with a plant-based diet, which we define as a regimen that encourages whole, plant-based foods and discourages meats, dairy products and eggs as well as all refined and processed foods.

 14) Q: What does Anoo's weight management include?

 - Long term weight reduction along with prevention of weight related health problems

-- Anoos wellness team includes doctors, nutritionist, therapists, and counselors.
+- Anoo’s wellness team includes doctors, nutritionist, therapists and counsellors.

-- Approach - Analysis and complete medical history with necessary investigations, counselling includes motivation, diet, life style modifications.
+- Approach - Analysis and complete medical history with necessary investigations.
+Counselling includes motivation, diet and life style modifications.

 - Therapies – FDA approved treatments, basic, advanced and SPA therapies.